yuninxia/HPCToolkit/doc/src/users/hpcviewer/hpcviewer.md

 - **Filter CCT nodes**
   Open a filter property window which lists a set of filters and its properties (Section [10.7](#sec:filter)).

-- **Filter execution contexts** *(Trace view only)* Open a window for selecting which nodes will be hidden in the tree.
+- **Filter execution contexts** *(Trace viewer only)* Open a window for selecting which nodes will be hidden in the tree.
-  Currently filtering CCT nodes only affect the Profile view, and doesn't affect the Trace view.
+  Currently filtering CCT nodes only affect the Profile viewer, and doesn't affect the Trace viewer.

 ### View